Surgical Procedures: Partial and Total Laryngectomy

 - Trouble swallowing, which may cause you to need a feeding tube.

-- Fistula (abnormal connection between the pharynx and the skin) that may require corrective surgery.
+- Fistula (abnormal connection between the pharynx and the skin) that may need corrective surgery.

 - Damage to nearby organs, like the thyroid and parathyroid glands.
 This can lead to hypothyroidism and/or calcium changes in your body.
 The trachea and esophagus may also be damaged.